jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 Start JConsole
 --------------

-To connect to the JBoss EAP server using jconsole, open a command prompt and type the following command :
+To connect to the JBoss EAP server using JConsole, open a command prompt and type the following command :

         For Linux:   JDK_HOME/bin/jconsole
         For Windows: JDK_HOME\bin\jconsole.exe

-Select JBoss process and connect to it.
+Select the local `org.jboss.modules.Main` process and click `Connect`.

 ![MBeans in JConsole Connection](helloworld-mbean-webapp/src/main/webapp/jconsole_connection.png)

+A dialog displays with the warning "Secure connection failed.
+Retry insecurely?".
+Click `Insecure` to continue.

 Test the MBeans in JConsole
 ---------------------------